-- The new Main St Well is now complete and was put online August 1, 2022 - The Harbor Trace Water Treatment Plant Center is in the bidding phase of the project and construction will begin in June 2023 - Harbor Trace Well is Currently Shut down due to high levels of PFAS.
+- The Main Street Well is in the process of installing a generator. - The Harbor Trace Water Treatment Plant Center is under construction to be finished in November 2024. - Harbor Trace Well is currently shut down due to high levels of PFAS.
 Witches Brook 2 well is on the PFAS monitoring program due to detection in the well.
-The last test put the levels at 18.8 PPT with a 20 PPT limit.
+The last test put the levels at 20.0 PPT with a 20 PPT limit. - A new watermain from Ash St to Emery St is under construction. - Waterline from the Witches Brook wells to the treatment plant have been completed. - Major well upgrades will be made in the Witches Brook wells and Harbor Trace well before water can be sent to the Treatment Plant. - The new Lunenburg Road Tank is currently in the planning process.